Patti McGee: Early life and career

-McGee was also the first female professional skateboarder.
+McGee was the first female professional skateboarder.
 She was paid by Hobie/Vita Pak to travel and demonstrate the Hobie skateboard on a national level.
 This lasted almost a year until the craze subsided.
-Patti McGee married Glenn Villa and then gave birth to 2 children, Forest and Hailey Villa.

 During the tour, McGee appeared on the occupation-guessing TV game show What's My Line? on May 16, 1965, without a skateboard (but did not stump the panel), and with a skateboard on The Johnny Carson Show the following evening.
-McGee was featured on the cover of Life magazine May 14, 1965 and the cover of the fourth issue of Skateboarder in October 1965.
+McGee was featured on the cover of Life magazine May 14, 1965, and the cover of the fourth issue of Skateboarder in October 1965.

+Recognition

-In 2010, McGee was the first woman inducted into the Skateboarding Hall of Fame at IASC's (International Association of Skateboard Companies) Second Annual Skateboarding Hall of Fame Induction Ceremony.
+In 2010, McGee became the first woman inducted into the IASC Skateboarding Hall of Fame.
+A picture book about her life by Tootie Nienow, There Goes Patti McGee!, was published in 2021.

+Personal life and death

+After living in Lake Tahoe for a time, McGee lived for many years in Cave Creek, Arizona, near Phoenix.
+She and her husband Glenn Villa had two children; her daughter Hailey Villa also became a skateboarder.
+She later remarried to William Chase, who predeceased her.

+McGee died from complications of a stroke at her home in Brea, California, on October 16, 2024, at the age of 79.